aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?
+> 🥠 All fortunes are wrong except this one.

-Last update: Fri Sep 19 05:09:31 2025
+Last update: Sat Sep 20 05:08:23 2025

 ### Let's play! 🎮